mobincheraghi/mobincheraghi/README.md

 I enjoy understanding how systems work, identifying security weaknesses in controlled environments, and continuously improving my technical skills through hands-on practice, labs, and documentation.

-My goal is to build practical security projects, contribute to the community, and grow into a professional penetration tester.
+My goal is to build practical security projects, contribute to the community, and grow into a cybersecurity professional.

 ---